Technical Specifications

 Chassis material is aluminum (anodized), some parts stainless steel and plastics.
 Color black.

 Device has a centered standard 3/8”-16 thread for attaching a tripod adapter.
+A Manfrotto MA323 adaptor is included.

 Scope of delivery